lvl99/nsynq-js/README.md

 # *nsynq

-Schedule JS operations along a timeline progression defined by `n`.
+Schedule JavaScript operations along a timeline progression defined by `n`.

 CSS animations are nice, but what if you want to do some heavier things?
-Something more interactive and in sync with other tandem operations? *nsynq's your pal.
+Something more interactive and in sync with other tandem operations like audio and video? *nsynq could be your friend indeed.

 ## About

-I wanted to have some operations play at certain points on a timeline, e.g. co-ordinated to music, and I wanted a really easy way to notate the points on the timeline, so I built this!
+I wanted to have some operations play at certain points on a timeline, e.g. co-ordinated to specific streaming music files, and I wanted a really easy way to notate the points on the timeline, so I built this!
 It seems to work OK so far...

 ## Installation